epochjs/epoch/README.md

 Every static chart was built to use the same basic workflow, here's an overview:

 1. Create an HTML container.
-  - For easy of use Epoch automagically sizes charts to fit their containers.
+  - Epoch automagically sizes charts to fit their containers.
   - `<div id="myChart" style="width: 200px; height: 200px"></div>`
 2. Fetch and format your data.
   - Each type of chart uses a specific (though often familiar) data format.